jreisinger/docs/data/notes/go/concurrency.md

+Concurrent programming

+* a way to structure software
+* a composition of several independent computations

+Why?

+* the world is a complex system of interacting, independently behaving activities
+* we want to model and interact with this world
-Concurrent programming structures the program as a composition of several independent activities.
-It's important because the number of processors in a computer grows every year.
-The speed of processors not.
-Use cases:
+* the number of processors in a computer grows every year the speed of processors not

-* web servers handle thousands of clients at once
-* GUIs render animations while simultaneously performing computations and network requests
-* even traditional batch programs (read input data, compute, write output) hide I/O latency and exploit multiple processors

 Go enables two styles of concurrent programming: